 Beginning in 1938 with Having Wonderful Time, Red Skelton appeared in more than 30 MGM films during the 1940s and 1950s.
 In 1941, Red premiered his own radio show, The Raleigh Cigarette Program.
 Skelton was drafted in March 1944, and the popular radio show was discontinued.
 Red shipped overseas to serve with an Army entertainment unit as a private.
 His hectic military and entertainment schedule led to a nervous breakdown and a three-month recovery in a military hospital.
 Following his discharge from the service in 1945, Red returned to the United States and resumed production of his popular radio show.
 In 1951, Red made the transition to television, starting with NBC and later moving to CBS.

-The Red Skelton Show endured for nearly two decades, running from 1951 through 1970.
+The Red Skelton Show endured for two decades, running from 1951 through 1971.
 Red incorporated many of the characters from his radio show into the new television series including Clem Kadiddlehopper, the slow-witted country bumpkin; Gertrude and Heathcliffe, the cross-eyed seagulls; The Mean Widdle Kid, whose most well-known expression of “I Dood it!” became a national slogan; and San Fernando Red, the likeable con man.
 His most famous character, Freddy the Freeloader, debuted on the television show.
 The Red Skelton Show finished fourth in the ratings in its first year and won Emmy Awards for both Best Comedy Show and Outstanding Writing Achievement.
 In 1988, the Screen Actors Guild presented Red with a Lifetime Achievement Award and in the following year, Red was inducted into the International Clown Hall of Fame.

 Following the cancellation of The Red Skelton Show, Red returned to live performances playing nightclubs, casinos, resorts and such venues as Carnegie Hall.
 Some of his lesser-known accomplishments include writing hundreds of short stories and essays and creating more than 5,000 musical compositions, some of which were recorded by Van Cliburn, David Rose and Arthur Fiedler.
 In addition, some of Red’s auctioned clown paintings have sold for up to $80,000.
 Red died of pneumonia in 1997 at his home in Rancho Mirage, California.